malto101/C_Shell/README.md

 To-Do

 1. add support for double quotes and back slash escaping in the cmd line parser.(completed)
-2. add support for new line
+2. add support for new line(completed)
-3. add support for cursor movement
+3. add support for cursor movement(completed)
 4. add support for history
 5. add support for auto complete